 These skills are developed through a range of activities and assessment.
+However, it is recognised that health and social care work generally involves teamwork and related intra-disciplinary and multidisciplinary communication; therefore, a number of modules on the course are assessed using group-work.
 Students are provided with many opportunities to develop their communication skills, both orally and in writing e.g. by giving presentations, negotiating or producing a management report.
 Information communication technology (ICT) is used extensively for both research and application purposes.
 The campus provides a large number of work stations for students to use.
-Students are guided into how to research and manage information effectively and then use it appropriately e.g. to provide evidence to support a rational argument.
+Students are guided into how to research and manage information effectively and them use it appropriately e.g. to provide evidence to support a rational argument.
+Health Care work is practical by nature and therefore, students will develop skills to produce artefacts including posters and live events that promote health and wellbeing.